etingof/snmpsim/docs/source/documentation/recording-with-variation-modules.rst

 Examples
 ++++++++

-In the examples the :ref:`snmprec.py <snmprec.py>` tool will be used.
+In the examples the :ref:`snmpsim-record-commands <snmpsim-record-commands>` tool will be used.

 .. code-block:: bash

-    $ snmprec.py --agent-udpv4-endpoint=demo.snmplabs.com \
+    $ snmpsim-record-commands --agent-udpv4-endpoint=demo.snmplabs.com \
       --start-oid=1.3.6.1.2.1.2 --stop-oid=1.3.6.1.2.1.3 \
       --variation-module=numeric \
       --variation-module-options=taglist:65,iterations:2,period:15 \